Philipp Lenard: Deutsche Physik

 Lenard is remembered today as a strong German nationalist who despised "English physics", which he considered to have stolen its ideas from Germany.

 Lenard and fellow experimental physicist Johannes Stark were increasingly sidelined and ignored in the 1920's due to their rejection of the theory of relativity and of quantum mechanics.

 During the Nazi regime, he was the outspoken proponent of the idea that Germany should rely on "Deutsche Physik" and ignore what he considered the fallacious and deliberately misleading ideas of "Jewish physics", by which he meant chiefly the theories of Albert Einstein, including "the Jewish fraud" of relativity (see also criticism of the theory of relativity).
 Lenard became Chief of Aryan Physics under the Nazis.

 In his foreword to his four volume science textbook Deutsche Physik he argued that like everything that man creates, science is determined by race.

 Lenard's book, Great Men in Science, A History of Scientific Progress, first published in English in 1933, claimed these men were all "Aryan scientists".
 The individual scientists selected for inclusion by Lenard do not include Einstein or Marie Curie, nor any other twentieth-century scientist.
-The publisher included what now appears to be a remarkable understatement on page xix of the 1954 English edition: "While Professor Lenard's studies of the men of science who preceded him showed not only profound knowledge but also admirable balance, when it came to men of his own time he was apt to let his own strong views on contemporary matters sway his judgment.
-In his lifetime he would not consent to certain modifications that were proposed in the last study of the series".
+The publisher of the 1954 English edition included on page xix what now appears to be a remarkable understatement: "While Professor Lenard's studies of the men of science who preceded him showed not only profound knowledge but also admirable balance, when it came to men of his own time he was apt to let his own strong views on contemporary matters sway his judgment.
+In his lifetime he would not consent to certain modifications that were proposed in the last study of the series."

 The ideologists of Nazism in Germany argued that the theory of relativity was inextricably linked to materialism and Marxism.
 The most notable of them was Lenard.
 Lenard had become the head of Deutsche Physik ("Aryan physics"), a philosophy of science that dismissed the contributions of Albert Einstein and other Jewish physicists as "Jewish physics".
 Einstein had discovered the mechanism of the photoelectric effect, which Lenard had detected experimentally but could not explain theoretically.

-Lenard called Einstein's theories "Jewish fraud."
+Lenard called Einstein's theories "Jewish fraud".
 Lenard especially hated physics based on advanced mathematics.
 Lenard, in particular, and in general the experimental physicists of that time did not understand advanced mathematics.
 They described their laboratory observations in prose rather than mathematically.